Oleaginous hemispingus

 The oleaginous hemispingus (Sphenopsis frontalis) is a species of bird in the family Thraupidae.
 It is found in Colombia, Ecuador, Peru, and Venezuela.
-Its natural habitats are subtropical or tropical moist montane forests and heavily degraded former forest.
+It inhabits wet montane rainforests at elevations of 1400–2700 m.
+It is 14 cm long and weighs 14–20 g on average.
+It has dull yellow underparts and olive-green upperparts.
+It is classified as being of least concern by the IUCN.